 Here are the top 8 successful examples of succession planning:

-The transition in 2011 from Steve Jobs to Tim Cook was a milestone in succession planning for Apple.
+The 2011 transition from Steve Jobs to Tim Cook marked a pivotal moment in Apple's succession planning.

 - Cook was trained through positions such as Chief Operating Officer (COO), managing essential operations.